adnan-sardi/COVID-DATA-ANALYSIS/README.md

 ![World Visualization of Deaths](https://user-images.githubusercontent.com/104760218/205110102-eb753c8a-3a73-4bec-aced-02955921e177.png)

 This map represents the *Percent population infected* where yellow indicates zero and the red the maximum value, in this case 67,26%.
 Focusing on the red areas we can find the main countires in Europe with the U.S. and Australia.
-As we mentioned before this is because covid has trasmitted in Europe earlier than in other continents and the size of european nations isn't large
+As we mentioned before this is because covid has trasmitted in Europe earlier than in other continents and the size of european nations isn't large.

+This analysis hasn't been made for carefully analyze the damage done by covid, there are many sites on web for thaking notices about it.
+My purpuse was to improve my skills with SQL and Tableu, I invite everyone to look at my code for understand what I did and what I could did better, finally I want to thank a youtuber *"Alex the analyst"* who helped me in this analyisis.